marideguia/ghost-post/README.md

 npm install mysql2 jsonwebtoken bcrypt sequelize cors mongoose knex nodemon body-parser express mysql npm start
 ```
-Download Mysql then you may need to create a new user and grant them all permissions
-Then create database called "GhostPost"
-Add database user information in the server/config.json file
-Change username and password in the development object to the log in credentials you specified for the user above

 3. Open separate terminal and Run: